The International Trauma Consortium

 The International Depression Questionnaire (IDQ)

 The International Depression Questionnaire (IDQ) is a self-report measure of ICD-11 Single Episode Depressive Disorder (ICD-11 diagnostic code 6A70).
-It can be used to generate severity scores and to identify cases meeting diagnostic criteria.
-The severity scoring method simply involves summing the scores of the 9 IDQ items producing a possible range of scores from 0 to 36.
-No cut-off scores are proposed, as caseness is defined by applying the ICD-11 diagnostic algorithm.
-The development and initial validation study can be found by clicking here.
+It can be used to generate severity scores and to identify cases meeting diagnostic requirements.
+The severity scoring method involves summing the scores of the 9 IDQ items, producing a possible range of scores from 0 to 36.
+No cut-off scores are proposed as caseness is defined by applying the ICD-11 diagnostic algorithm.
+The IDQ is freely available to all interested parties.

 International Depression Questionnaire_English